UniverseDevel/Netflex/DESCRIPTION.md

 - Clicking on extension icon will open Netflix™ page in new tab
 - Clicking on extension status icon in a video player, disable/enable all extension features
 - Extension has options menu which allows you to change extension behaviour, this is accessible via an icon that is shown when hovering on extension status icon or in browser extension management page
-- Extension adds a coloured icon at Netflix™ video player controls that indicate extension state and show more extension info when hovered upon
+- Extension adds a coloured icon at video player controls that indicate extension state and show more extension info when hovered upon
 - Extension will try to automatically recover if it stops working or updates itself
-- Options can be changed directly from Netflix™ page via extension status information bubble options button
+- Options can be changed via extension status information bubble options button in browse or video player pages
 - If configured, extension will auto-disable itself on Kids profile

 Title screen key bindings: